premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 ---

-14. Can you briefly explain the characteristics of reference-type variables that are supported in the C# programming language.
+14. Can you briefly explain the characteristics of reference-type variables that are supported in the C# programming language?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)